The Cornwall We Want

 Accessability

-by Skylark, almost 4 years ago
+by Skylark, over 4 years ago

 We all want Cornwall to be able to maintain its rural nature and for nature to be enjoyed by residents and visitors alike.
 Reducing traffic, supporting walking and cycling are all important aims.
 However those with disabilities must also receive equal opportunity.
 Talk to Cornwall Mobility and lets see what infrastructure needs top attention and priority in this respect.
 A Cornwall accessible for all without overcrowding is my vision and hope.